 In addition to the above management and mitigations, a Traffic Management Plan will be prepared as part of the CEMP.
 The Traffic Management Plan will manage potential impacts associated with construction activities.
-The Traffic Management Plan may include the following management and mitigation measures:
+The Traffic Management Plan will be defined by the construction methodology and include management and mitigation measures such as:

-• Defined access routes for construction vehicles to minimise impacts to ITB traffic.

-- A delivery plan for service vehicles that demonstrates how construction related deliveries could be staggered throughout the day (preferably outside the peak airport operating times) to prevent queuing on surrounding roads. - Details of how queuing of construction traffic vehicles could be managed at the ITB, including details of designated vehicle holding areas (to be determined prior to construction commencing) during high traffic generating construction activities (e.g. during large concrete pours and major earthworks etc.). - Details of designated parking areas for construction vehicles and the construction workforce.
+- Defined access routes for construction vehicles to minimise impacts to ITB traffic. - A delivery plan for service vehicles that demonstrates how construction related deliveries could be staggered throughout the day (preferably outside the peak airport operating times) to prevent queuing on surrounding roads. - Details of how queuing of construction traffic vehicles could be managed at the ITB, including details of designated vehicle holding areas (to be determined prior to construction commencing) during high traffic generating construction activities (e.g. during large concrete pours and major earthworks etc.). - Details of designated parking areas for construction vehicles and the construction workforce.